codedot/inet-lib/README.md

 `require("inet-lib")` returns a function of one string argument that defines an interaction net to be evaluated.
-When called, the function keeps applying interaction rules until its normal form has been reached with no more active pairs left.
-The returned value is a `this` object which all side effects are executed with (initialized with `{}` before reduction starts).
+When called, the function keeps applying interaction rules until its normal form has been reached with no more active pairs left, then returns `this` object which all side effects are executed with (initialized to `{}` before reduction starts).

 For developing and testing purposes, the package also exports two additional functions `.prepare(src, fmt)` and `.debug()`,